BLUFing Your Communication at Work

 How to Present Information to Your Target Audience

 We’ve all experienced it.
-We ask for an update and our employee who sits just three offices down writes you an email that takes you 20 minutes to read.
-Assuming you read it.
-One of the most difficult parts about being a manager is explaining the importance of audience to employees.
+We ask for an update and our employee who sits just three offices down writes you an email that takes them an hour to write, and you 20 minutes to read.
+Or, we get 4 attachments full of data and numbers that clog our inbox.
 The concept of audience is taught in writing classes, presentation workshops and other related settings.
-Audience essentially refers to the target recipient of the information, and then deliberately curtailing the data such that the target audience’s needs are met.
-The difference between knowing and not knowing your audience can make the world of difference in a business setting.
+Audience essentially refers to the target recipient of the information.
+In business situations, the difference between knowing and not knowing your audience can be a big deal.
+And yet, somehow we still struggle with it.

-Going back to what all managers have experienced as one point or another, think about the times when an employee sends you a 9 MB presentation.
+Think about the times when an employee sends you a 9 MB presentation.
 The information he or she sent is littered with data, charts, background context and referenced documents.
-Connecting the dots is next to impossible.
+Connecting the dots quickly is next to impossible, and you do not really have the time to spending figuring it out.
 By the end of 45 slides when you expect a punch line, you realize you forgot the question.
-I’ve probably done this, too, but having been on the receiving end, I’ve learned to make a point of reviewing a given document or presentation before I send it to ensure I am delivering the right amount of information.

 The BLUF approach drastically improves the communication of what’s important to the reader, and what the overall message is.
 Sometimes details are needed.
 Sometimes they are not.
 BLUF can help in both instances since it boils the overall message down into it simplest form of a summary.
 The person on the receiving end can always choose to go into the details as they feel necessary.
 It’s a simple tip, but one I’ve found useful in communicating with others.

 Looking for More on Communication?
 You Might Like…